$L^2$-theory for the $\bar{\partial}$-operator on complex spaces with isolated singularities: Introduction

 \section{Introduction}

 The present paper is the second part of an attempt to create a systematic $L^2$-theory for the $\dq$-operator on singular complex spaces.
-By a refinement and completion of the techniques introduced in the first part \cite{eins}, we obtain an almost complete picture for $(0,q)$ and $(n,q)$-forms on a Hermitian complex space $X$ which is of pure dimension $n$ and has only isolated singularities.
+By a refinement and completion of the techniques introduced in the first part \cite{eins}, we obtain a better picture for $(0,q)$ and $(n,q)$-forms on a Hermitian complex space $X$ which is of pure dimension $n$ and has only isolated singularities.
 The general philosophy is to use a resolution of singularities to obtain a regular model of the $L^2$-cohomology.
+This complements also the insights of {\O}vrelid and Vassiliadou in \cite{OvVa4}.

 The key element of our theory is a new kind of canonical sheaf on $X$ introduced in \cite{eins} which we denote here by $\mathcal{K}_X^s$.
 It is the sheaf of germs of holomorphic square-integrable $n$-forms which satisfy a Dirichlet boundary condition at the singular set $\Sing X$.
 It comes as the kernel of the $\dq_s$-operator on square-integrable $(n,0)$-forms (see \eqref{eq:KXs}).
-The $\dq_s$-operator is a localized version of the $L^2$-closure of the $\dq$-operator acting on forms with support away from the singular set (see section \ref{sec:review} for the precise definition).
+The $\dq_s$-operator is a localized version of the $L^2$-closure of the $\dq$-operator acting on forms with support away from the singular set (see Section \ref{sec:review} for the precise definition).
 If $X$ is a Hermitian complex space with only isolated singularities, we showed in \cite{eins} that the $\dq_s$-complex